vitormarkis/buzzvels-todo/README.md

 You can create a simple task by typing the task's text, or you can set an deadline date, just clicking on the button `Set a deadline date for the task`, choosing the date and click on `Add to-do`.\
 <img src="https://github.com/vitormarkis/buzzvels-todo/assets/121525239/f2366587-7925-47e2-bbed-da99a61307f9" alt="drawing" width="600"/>

-Your tasks should appear on your home screen.\
+Your tasks should appear on your initial screen.\
 <img src="https://github.com/vitormarkis/buzzvels-todo/assets/121525239/eb9575b9-fbbc-4263-9fc0-905369252f7f" alt="drawing" width="600"/>

-## Task oversight
+## Task container overview

 You can toggle the task status between done and to-do.\
 <img src="https://github.com/vitormarkis/buzzvels-todo/assets/121525239/f799fc85-c9f5-4bc5-bdb4-cce2d4134b1f" alt="drawing" />